Web-Programming-Fall-2024/Project1/CONTRIBUTING.md

 ## License

-By contributing to Robotics Project 1, you agree that your contributions will be licensed under the Apache License.
-See the [LICENSE]() file for more details.
+By contributing to Project 1, you agree that your contributions will be licensed under the Apache License.
+See the [LICENSE](https://github.com/Web-Programming-Fall-2024/Project1/blob/main/LICENSE) file for more details.

 Thank you for your interest in contributing to Project 1!
 We appreciate your help in making this project better for everyone.